Osbert de Bayeux: Later life and death

 Osbert was no longer archdeacon by 1158, as his successor is attested by that point.
 Osbert, however, continued to call himself "archdeacon" even though he held land as a secular lord, including lands in Lacy and Skipton.
 He also acted as a steward for Hugh de Tilly.
 Osbert was still alive in 1184, as he was a witness to a document at York then, and may have been alive as late as 1194, when Hugh Bardulf was responsible for the farm of Osbert's lands, as the record of that transaction in the escheat roll is unclear if Osbert was alive at that time or dead.

-Osbert had two sons, William de Bayeux and Turstin de Baius.
+Osbert had two sons, William de Bayeux and Thurstan de Baius.
 Osbert was a benefactor to a number of monasteries, including Drax Priory, Pontefract Priory and Gisborough Priory.
 He also gave land to a hospital in York and to the Templars and Hospitallers.